ESAT module 27 questions / 40 min / no calculator

 MM7.1

-This topic covers the use of definite integration to calculate the area between a function's curve and the x-axis.
-It is crucial to distinguish between a definite integral, which can be negative and represents 'net area', and the total geometric area, which must always be positive.
+Definite integration calculates the area between a function's curve and the x-axis; it is crucial to distinguish a definite integral, which can be negative and represents 'net area', from the total geometric area, which must always be positive.

 Revise this topic ›